The baroque capital, Oompa and operas, shopping streets, museums and the Coffee Houses

-Imperial Journey.
 If you intend to stay only for a short period of time, it is not wise to visit too many places at once.
 One place that needs to be visited however is Heldenplatz.
 From here you can see almost all of the most important buildings in Vienna including; the imperial palaces, city hall, parliament and many museums.
 If the view from Heldenplatz isn’t enough there is always the possibility of visiting the Baroque castles Schönbrunn and Belverde.

-Eat with the locals.
 The Viennese are known to especially appreciate two things; food and drink.
 In local diners and inns, people enjoy themselves with wine, beer, food and the traditional Oompa music.

 The well-known Wienerschnitzel is a recipe most people associates with Vienna, it does however originate from Milano in Italy.
 Traditionally the main ingredient is fillet of beef, but due to the price of beef pork is often used.

 Prillsauer in Linzer Strasse 423 is a typical local restaurant that has been in business since 1882.
 Her buffet is served everyday for the affordable price of £ 18.
 Another good place to experience local food is at the Gulaschmusem in Schulestrasse 20.
 Here they serve the meal of the day and many vegetarian dishes.